-Banks are playing the most significant role in today’s modern world from money transaction to transfer of money to different parts of the world.
+Banks are playing the most significant role in today’s modern world from money transactions to transfer of money to different parts of the world.
 There are several ways including cash to transfer the money to other user’s hand but we gonna discuss the main highlights on the major difference between cheque and demand draft.

 |i) Cheque is issued by a customer of the bank.||i) Bank issue the demand draft itself.|